 (3A & 3B & 3C) Anthony Lawlor, A Home for the Soul, New York: Clarkson Potter/Publishers, 1997, introduction & page 46 & page 38.

-A safe place where…
+A safe and fundamentally positive place where…

 * We feel seen and heard